 What is blockchain?

 In essence, a blockchain is a database where you can add information, but not remove it.
 The data stored on a blockchain can be anything, including money (such as bitcoin), insurance claims or even shares of physical property such as real estate.
 Instead of being stored on a single server, the database is spread out and stored on a vast network of computers known as nodes.
-This means that the system is distributed and there is no central point of failure.
+This means that the system is distributed and that there is no central point of failure.

 These nodes work together to add new information to the blockchain.
 This information is added in bundles known as blocks, and each time a new block of information is added, it is chained to the previous one in a linear fashion resulting in the blockchain.